tmgithub/Rhasspy_Robot_Control/README.md

 * [Program Sequence](#Program_Sequence)

 ## General <a name="General"></a>
     This project controls servo motors of a roboter via offline voice control ( rhasspy ).<br />
     It is divided into two parts.<br />
     The main part controls the head.<br />
-The other parts are controlling themodules for example the left arm ( it will be realized by a Raspberry pi Zero)
+    The other parts are controlling the modules:<br />
+    for example the left arm ( it will be realized by a Raspberry pi Zero)<br />

 ## Software
 * Raspberryos (opensource)